-This recipe is more accessible and is something I make when I want our family to eat some vegetables and have full tummies.
-We have a kid now, so we say full tummy or fat bellies. and that makes me happy.
+This recipe is more accessible and is something I make when I want our family to eat some vegetables.
+Similar to a Pasta Primavera with Broccoli and Asparagus, but with red sauce.

 This recipe is so easy.
 A couple of simple steps will lead to a really tasty and light pasta dish.